 Art in public places especially that placed in outdoor environments requires frequent inspections and maintenance to preserve good appearance and physical stability.
 While McKay Lodge Art Conservation Laboratory, Inc, is largely engaged in caring for the large public art collection of the U.S. government dispersed among federal properties throughout the United States, the art conservation company attends to the needs of Cleveland art and other local artworks.
+Here are some of our Cleveland Public Art Projects.

 JIM DINE, VENUS